TheIcyColdPenguin/Competition-Project-Cycloid/README.md

 -   The folder can be downloaded [here]()-
 -   To get the program running on other devices, a local server is required.
--   [Python](https://www.python.org/downloads/release/python-385/ "Download Python here") is recommended, but other software can also be used (Note: This tutorial will only cover python).
+-   [Python](https://www.python.org/downloads/release/python-385/ "Download Python here") is recommended, but other software can also be used (Note: This documentaion only covers python).
--   First, open a terminal and `cd` to the folder in which the project files are contained
+-   First, open a terminal and `cd` to the folder in which the project files are contained.
--   Next, check the version of python being used with the command
+-   Next, check the version of python being used with the command-
     ```
     python -V
     ```